Dub music: Influence of dub

 Yale professor Michael Veal described dub as "the sound of a society tearing itself apart at the seams".
 His book, "Starship Africa", says that the African diaspora is reflected in dub by the "extensive use of reverberation/delay devices and the fragmentation of the song surface" – he considers dub's use of reverb a "sonic metaphor for the condition of diaspora."
 Veal wrote that dub creators used echo and reverb to elicit memories of African culture in their listeners.
 King Tubby, Lee Perry, Erroll Thompson, Mad Professor, Jah Shaka, Denis Bovell and Linton Kwesi Johnson influenced rock musicians.

-From the 1980s forward, dub has been influenced by, and has in turn influenced, techno, dubtronica/dub techno, jungle, drum and bass, dubstep, house music, punk and post-punk, trip hop, ambient music, and hip hop, with electronic dub sound.
+From the 1980s forward, dub has been influenced by, and has in turn influenced, techno, dubtronica/dub techno, jungle, drum and bass, dubstep, house music, punk and post-punk, trip hop, ambient music, and hip-hop, with electronic dub sound.
 Musicians and bands such as Culture Club, Bill Laswell, Jah Wobble, New Age Steppers, Public Image Ltd, the Pop Group, the Police, Massive Attack, the Clash, Adrian Sherwood, Killing Joke, Bauhaus and others demonstrate clear dub influences in their respective genres, and their innovations have in turn influenced the mainstream of the dub genre.

 In 1987, US grunge rock band Soundgarden released a dub version of the Ohio Players' song "Fopp" alongside a more traditional rock cover of the song.
 DJs appeared towards the end of the 1990s who specialised in playing music by these musicians, such as the UK's Unity Dub.

+The documentary Dub Echoes (SoulJazz Records, 2008), directed by Brazilian journalist Bruno Natal, tells the story of dub's birth and its broader reach through the voices of those who were there.
+Through interviews with over 40 key figures (including Lee Perry, Bunny Lee, Sly & Robbie, U-Roy, Adrian Sherwood, Thievery Corporation, Basement Jaxx and Kode 9) the film maps the connections between dub, hip-hop and electronic music, showing how the Jamaican invention of dub transformed the recording studio into a musical instrument, laying the groundwork for much of the music heard today.

 In the UK, Europe, and America, independent record producers continue to produce dub.
 Before forming The Mars Volta, Cedric Bixler, Omar Rodriguez and other members, recorded a series of dub albums under the name De Facto since 1999.